recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 Vana took ceremonious leave of Uduma.
 She went out of the still and sunny round into the wood where the day murmured and was dim under roof, above roof, and down the stream where the clay thickened and coloured the water.
 As she went her mind was torn within her, and she saw, as it were arising in the wood before her, Mardurbo making wealth, and her own loom and the web within and her field and three bondwomen, and afterwards the five children, and how they grew, and the little she would have for each.
 Vana’s children, and they should go in purple through the town....
 This talk of ewes and women—and who ever saw a lamb turn from its dam or children turn from women?

 Mardurbo—Mardurbo!
 Vana walked slowly, sat down at last upon the stream bank.
 The five bending toward Mardurbo—Mardurbo demanding from the five since he fought and was strong, and besides was going to make them rich—Mardurbo’s favour, Mardurbo’s disfavour—in the children’s eyes Mardurbo the waxing moon and she the waning—Vana drew sharp breath, struck at the air with her staff.
 “Fly, bad dream!” she said.
 But it would not avoid—it seemed to come toward her, between the trees, the strongest in fight and the richest—!
-Vana{102} uttered a strangling cry.
+Vana uttered a strangling cry.
 “Mardurbo!
 I know not if I wish life for you!”

 She stared at the dark trees and the dark places between them.
 Slowly there rose in her mind Mardurbo as she had known him first—Mardurbo and she as striplings amid the wheat and the vines—Mardurbo before they came into the same house, and afterwards for a time, before the eldest boy was born, and the two years of her suckling him—Mardurbo before the days of the bondwoman whom he bought and to whom he gave a house....
 Mardurbo and Vana, striplings among the wheat and the vines.
 Slow tears rose in Vana’s eyes.
 “Mardurbo!
 Mardurbo!” she breathed.